TWUOnline/feedback/deep-and-surface-approaches-to-learning.md

   * relational
   * extended abstract

 ##### References

 Biggs, J., Kember, D., & Leung, D. Y. P. \(2001\).
 The revised two-factor Study Process Questionnaire: R-SPQ-2F.
 British Journal of Educational Psychology, 71, 133-149. doi:10.1348/000709901158433

 Shuell, T. J. \(1986\).
 Cognitive conceptions of learning.
 Review of Educational Research, 56, 411-436. doi:10.3102/00346543056004411

+\[^1\]: It may indeed be argued that this type of learning activity is inappropriate for higher education, but that is not the fault of the student, but the fault of whomever created an outcome that only requires memorization.